 (Total seminars in years 1-3: minimum of 14 seminars = 42 points)

-2nd Foreign-Language Exam, taken in September, January, or May of 2nd year
+2nd foreign language exam, taken in September or March of 2nd year

-Part 1A: Repertory of Western Art Music (April or May of 2nd year)
+Part 1: Repertory of Western Art Music (April or May of 2nd year)

-Part 2A: Oral Analysis of Western Art Music (April or May of 2nd year)
+Part 2: Oral Analysis of Western Art Music (April or May of 2nd year)

-Part 3C: Theoretical Systems, Past and Present (September of 4th year)
+Part 3: Theoretical Systems, Past and Present (September of 4th year)